evannetwork/public-concepts/Negotiated Credential Exchange Protocol/negotiated_credential_exchange_protocol.md

   }
   ```
 #### Adjust Proposal
-  - Sending an `adjust-proposal` message serves the purpose of suggesting changes to the proposed credential exchange
+  - Sending an `adjust-proposal` message serves the purpose of suggesting changes to the proposed presentation exchange
   - If the receiver deems the proposal unacceptable and does not want to change it, they can also send an error, exiting the protocol.
   - Sample:
   ```JSONC